Anthony Wayne: American Revolutionary War

 After winter quarters at Valley Forge, Wayne led the attack at the 1778 Battle of Monmouth, where his forces were abandoned by General Charles Lee and were pinned down by a numerically superior British force.
 Wayne held out until relieved by reinforcements sent by General George Washington.
 He then re-formed his troops and continued to fight.
 The body of British Lt.
 Colonel Henry Monckton was discovered by the 1st Pennsylvania Regiment, and a legend grew that he had died fighting Wayne.
 Wayne also set an example for coping with adversity during military operations.
 In October 1778, Wayne wrote of the brutal cold and lack of appropriate supplies, "During the very severe storm from Christmas to New Year's, whilst our people lay without any cover except their old tents, and when the drifting of snow prevented the green wood from taking fire."
 Through these tough conditions, Wayne wrote that he sought to keep his soldiers "well and comfortable."

 In January 1779, Wayne was staying at the home of Abraham Van Neste, owner of the mills at the site of the Battle of Millstone, along with his subordinate soldiers.
 Following an argument one night between Wayne's Aide-de-camp, Benjamin Fishbourn, and Van Neste, Van Neste was assaulted.
 Wayne prevented a local constable from serving process on the subordinate.
-General Washington was brought into the situation by the Governor of New Jersey, William Livingston,to help resolve the situation.
+General Washington was brought into the situation by the Governor of New Jersey, William Livingston, to help resolve the situation.
 In July 1779, Washington named Wayne to command the Corps of Light Infantry, a temporary unit of four regiments of light infantry companies drawn from all the regiments in the main army.
 His successful attack on British positions in the Battle of Stony Point was the highlight of his Revolutionary War service.
-On July 16, 1779, he replicated the bold attack used against him at Paoli and personally led a nighttime bayonet attack lasting 30 minutes.
+On July 16, 1779, he replicated the attack used against him at Paoli and personally led a nighttime bayonet attack lasting 30 minutes.
 His three columns of about 1,500 light infantry stormed and captured British fortifications at Stony Point, a cliff-side redoubt commanding the southern Hudson River.
 The battle ended with around 550 prisoners taken, with fewer than 100 casualties for Wayne's forces.
-Wayne was wounded during the attack when an enemy musket ball gashed his scalp.
+Wayne was wounded during the attack when a British musket ball gashed his scalp.
 The success of this operation provided a small boost to the morale of the army, which had suffered a series of military defeats, and the Continental Congress awarded him a medal for the victory.